 Checking the Fluid

 When you check the transmission fluid prior to changing it, make sure the engine is turned on.
 If you find that your transmission fluid level is lower than it should be, then you first need to make sure there are no leaks in the system.
-Once you can confirm that, replace the existing fluid right away with an adequate level of new fluid.
+Once you can confirm that, top off the transmission fluid right away with an adequate level of new fluid.

 Lastly, you can easily tell if the existing transmission fluid is bad because it will look rather brownish and may even have a bad burning odor to it.
 Healthy transmission fluid has a red color and no strange smells.